SimpleDataLabsInc/prophecy-docs/docs/package-hub/package-hub.md

 ![2](img/2-ph.png)

 On opening a NewPipeline, notice all the transformation dropdown Gems are from `SparkBasics` package.
-Drag and drop a Gem, eg Deduplicate, from SparkBasics package to use in a NewProject Pipeline.
+Drag and drop a Gem like Deduplicate from SparkBasics package to use in a NewProject Pipeline.

 ![3](img/3-ph.png)
 Already you are employing an engineering best practice: package dependencies!
 When we say that a project USES a package, another way to say it is “a Project has a dependency on the Package.” `NewProject` has a dependency on SparkBasics Package.
 But don’t stop there.
 You’ll want to use packages shared by your teammates!